joellepfernandez/bailey-and-company/catch_em/README.md

 In the future, I would like to create various levels of play.

 ##Acknowledgements
 Credit to the owners of the images used.
+Credit to Creative Commons for the social media icons.

 ##Link
 [Catch Em](https://joellepfernandez.github.io/bailey-and-company/catch_em/index.html)